CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

-\paragraph{Implementation details} In this standard benchmark, for each data instance, we first randomly drew one CL from the the collected CLs to form a single CLL dataset.
-Then, we trained a ResNet-18 model using the baseline methods mentioned above on the single CLL dataset using the Adam optimizer for 300 epochs without learning rate scheduling.
-We left the benchmarks with multiple CLs in Appendix~\ref{A:exp-mcl}.
-The weight decay was fixed at $10^{-4}$ and the batch size was set to 512.
-The experiments were run with NVIDIA V100 or RTX 2070.
+\textbf{Implementation details} We collected and released three CLs per image to prepare for future studies.
+However, for this standard benchmark, we chose the first CL from the collected labels for each data instances to form a single CLL dataset, ensuring reproducibility.
+Then, we trained a ResNet18 \citep{He2015} model using the baseline methods mentioned above on the single CLL dataset using the Adam optimizer for 300 epochs without learning rate scheduling.
+Detailed results from the ablation study on various neural network architectures, which further justify our choice of ResNet18 as the backbone, are available in Appendix~\ref{A:model-architecture}.
+The training settings included a fixed weight decay of $10^{-4}$ and a batch size of 512.
+The experiments were run with Tesla V100-SXM2.
 For better generalization, we applied standard data augmentation technique, \texttt{RandomHorizontalFlip}, \texttt{RandomCrop}, and normalization to each image.
 The learning rate was selected from $\{10^{-3}$, $5\times 10^{-4}$, $10^{-4}$, $5\times 10^{-5}$, $10^{-5}\}$ using a 10\% hold-out validation set.
 We selected the learning rate with the best classification accuracy on the validation dataset.
-Note that here we assumed the ground-truth labels in the validation dataset are known.
+Note that here we assumed the ordinary labels in the validation dataset are known.
 We will discuss other validation objectives that rely only on complementary labels in Section~\ref{sec:exp-valid}.
-As CLL algorithms are prone to overfitting \cite{ishida2019complementarylabel,chou2020unbiased}, some previous works did not use the model after training for evaluation.
-Instead, early-stopping was performed by evaluating the model on the validation dataset and selecting the epoch with the highest validation accuracy.
-For completeness, we considered both settings, and used ``(ES)'' to indicate that the aforementioned early-stopping technique is employed.
-For reference, we also performed the experiments on synthetically-generated CLL dataset, where the CLs were generated uniformly and noiselessly, denoted uniform-CIFAR.
+As CLL algorithms are prone to overfitting \citep{ishida2019complementarylabel,chou2020unbiased}, some previous works did not use the model after training for evaluation.
+Instead, previous works were performed by evaluating the model on the validation dataset and selecting the epoch with the highest validation accuracy.
+In this work, we also follow the same aforementioned technique to validate testing set.
+For reference, we also performed the experiments on synthetically-generated CLL dataset, where the CLs were generated uniformly and noiselessly, denoted uniform-CIFAR. \textbf{Results and discussion} As we can observe in Table~\ref{tab:exp-1}, there is a significant performance gap between the humanly annotated dataset, CLCIFAR, and the synthetically generated dataset, uniform-CIFAR.
+The difference between the two datasets can be divided into three parts: (a) whether the generation of complementary labels depends on the feature, (b) whether there is noise, and (c) whether the complementary labels are generated with bias.
+A negative answer to those questions simplify the problem of CLL.
+We can gradually simplify CLCIFAR to uniform-CIFAR by chaining those assumptions as follows \footnote{The ``interpolation'' between CLCIFAR and uniform-CIFAR does not necessarily have to be this way.
+For instance, one can remove the biasedness before removing the noise.
+We chose this order to reflect the advance of CLL algorithms.
+First, researchers address the uniform case \citep{ishida2017learning}, then generalize to the biased case \citep{yu2018learning}, then consider noisy labels \citep{ishiguro2022learning}.
+There is no work considering feature-dependent complementary labels yet.}: